 To begin with on the first day the instructor will introduce the group to woodcarving techniques, woodcarving tools and information about the wood and types of paper for printing with an etching press and printing by hand.
-The paper used is Zerkall (mould-made, heavy-weight paper from Germany) for printing with the press and Yun Long (machine-made, light-weight paper from China).
+The paper used is Zerkall (mould-made, heavy-weight paper from Germany) for printing with the press and Yun Long (Light-weight paper from China).
 The instructor will show how to identify in order to deconstruct an image into five tones namely white (highlight), light, mid-tone, shadow and dark with photoshop as a tool and by hand.
 Together with explaining how to construct a reductive-woodcut print through the five identified tones by carving and printing successively.
 The tones will be represented by colours that range with value so as to show light to dark.
 The instructor will demonstrate how to mix and modify ink in order for it to be prepared for printing, in addition how to use a brayer and ink up the woodblock.
 Moreover, the instructor will demonstrate how the printing occurs with an etching press and by hand.
 On this first day you will deconstruct your own image as shown, carve the woodblock and print the light tone with your chosen/mixed colour on two appropriate types of paper.
-You will be able to take your block home to continue carving for the following Saturday.

 Session two, Sat 13 May